SAL778/SIC-CoHive/docs/UserStories.md

 3. Users can withdraw an application or delete a placement if needed.
 4. The application portal accurately reflects the status of user applications and placements.

-10.01 - Job Board
+9.06 - Application Portal
-As an organization, I want to submit an internship to the "Job Board", so that my internship listing is available for users to apply to.
+As a user, I want to apply to internships on the application/job portal, so that my information and resume are sent to the company that is hosting the internship.

 Acceptance Tests

-1. Organizations can access the "Job Board" section on the website.
-2. Organizations can submit internship details, including job description and requirements.
-3. Submitted internships are reviewed and approved by the admin before being displayed on the "Job Board".

-10.02 - Job Board
-As an admin, I want to manage "Job Board" internships, so that I can approve internships that are appropriate for the center.

-Acceptance Tests

-1. Admin can access and review submitted internships in the admin dashboard.
-2. Admin can approve or reject internships based on appropriateness.
-3. Approved internships are displayed on the "Job Board" for users to view and apply.

-10.03 - Job Board
-As a user, I want to apply to internships on the "Job Board", so that my information and resume are sent to the company that is hosting the internship.

-Acceptance Tests

-1. Users can access the "Job Board" section on the website.
-2. Users can browse and view available internship listings.
-3. Users can submit applications for specific internships, including uploading their resume.
-4. Application details and resumes are forwarded to the organization hosting the internship.

-10.04 - Job Board
-As an organization, I want to view the profiles and resumes of applicants, so that I can select candidates for my placement.

-Acceptance Tests

-1. Organizations can access a list of applicants for a specific internship.
-2. Organizations can view the profiles and resumes of applicants.
-3. Organizations can make informed decisions based on applicant profiles and resumes.
+{Newly added}

-11.01 - System Design
+10.01 - System Design
 As an admin, I want the "Schedule" page to look similar to a previous tool, so that users can transition to the website easily.

 Acceptance Tests